 A cosy little beisl pub, with oak and wooden simple bench seating, a historic bar from the 1800s, atmospheric decor and the most unbelievable chef serving up traditional dishes for a mostly local crowd.
 This is one of the best restaurants in Vienna, but also one of the most unassuming – from the outside it just looks like a regular pub, nothing too fancy to advertise the place, which is why the locals can still enjoy it.

 Wratschko’s is the baseline we use when comparing to other, more expensive restaurants, like ‘well this was only ok, AND more expensive, we should have gone to Wratschko’s instead!’
-(Looking squarely at you, Sofitel Das Loft rooftop restaurant, not worth it)
+(Looking squarely at you, Sofitel Das Loft rooftop restaurant – absolutely not worth the prices).

-Tucked into an unassuming side street in the 1st district, Zwolf Apostkeller is a deceptively cavernous old style beer hall in a centuries old cellar.
-Perfect for stopping by after a long day of sightseeing!
+Tucked into an unassuming side street in the 1st district, Zwolf Apostkeller is a deceptively cavernous old style beer hall, hidden in a centuries old cellar.
+Perfect for stopping by, if you are looking where to eat in Vienna, after a long day of sightseeing!

 Stunning interior gives that rustic feel…